Provisional Central Government of Vietnam

-The Provisional Central Government of Vietnam (Note: Gouvernement central provisoire du Viêt‑Nam, Chánh-phủ Trung-ương lâm-thời Việt-Nam (early), Chính phủ Trung ương lâm thời Việt-Nam (later).) was a provisional associated government within the French Union, proclaimed in Vietnam during the First Indochina War.
+The Provisional Central Government of Vietnam (Note: Gouvernement central provisoire du Viêt‑Nam, Chánh-phủ Trung-ương lâm-thời Việt-Nam (early), Chính phủ Trung ương lâm thời Việt-Nam (later).) was a provisional government within the French Union, proclaimed on 23 May 1948 in Vietnam during the First Indochina War.
 On 5 June 1948, it was recognized as an independent government by France.
 However, it was only created as a transitional entity partly replacing the French protectorates of Tonkin (Northern Vietnam) and Annam (Central Vietnam), until Cochinchina (Southern Vietnam) could be reunited with the rest of the country under an independent associated state within the French Union.
 This state would be the State of Vietnam, predecessor of the Republic of Vietnam (South Vietnam).
 The State of Vietnam was established by the Élysée Accords taking effect on 14 June 1949 and proclaimed on July 2, marking the end of the Provisional Central Government of Vietnam.